inkvisit/sarmacoins/README.md

-payments to anyone, anywhere in the world. sarmacoins uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network. sarmacoins Core is the name of open source software which enables the use of this currency.
+payments to anyone, anywhere in the world. sarmacoins uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network. sarmacoins Core is the name of open source software which enables the use of this currency. sdfsdff

 For more information, as well as an immediately useable, binary version of the sarmacoins Core software, see https://www.sarmacoins.io/downloads.